On 16th March 2020 we closed The Yard Theatre and our two community centres Hub67 and The Hall. But we’re still here.

 If you have any questions about our local programme or taking part please email firstname.lastname@example.org – bear in mind that it may take us some time to get back to you.

 In May we kick-started a group of 14 freelancers to help us shape our response to COVID-19, both at The Yard and at a sector-wide level.
 The group were offered a fee for their time, and you can find minutes from their first meetings here: Meeting 1 | Meeting 2.

 We also signed an open letter of support to facilitate the establishment of a national task force of self-employed theatre and performance makers, strengthen the influence of the self-employed theatre and performance community, create ongoing points of connection between freelancers and organisations, and amplify the voice of the self-employed in the conversations to come.
 We committed to sponsoring a freelancer one day per week throughout June, July and August, recruited by the freelance group through an open call.
-We are sponsoring The Uncultured collective, made up of Ashleigh Bowmott and Lauren Sweeney, who you can follow here.
+We sponsored The Uncultured collective, made up of Ashleigh Bowmott and Lauren Sweeney, who you can follow here.

 Our business model relies on us generating revenue through our box office, hire of our spaces and our bar including our late-night Music & Events programme.
 This, alongside fundraised income for the work we do, enables us to produce and commission new shows, and to run our community activity with young people.
 Less than 10% of our annual income comes from Arts Council England, along with a further 7.5% in regular funding from local partners to support the core costs of running community spaces.
 This means that over 80% of our income relies on us being open.